Tech Tip: 7 Steps to Avoid Turbo Failure

 - Faulty oil pump (oil starvation)

-- Incorrect turbo oil restriction
+- Incorrect turbo oil drain hose kink or restriction

-- Clogged turbo oil feed line filter
+- Clogged turbo oil feed line or filter (Especially important for F150 EcoBoost)

 - Improperly set up boost control system